-Your teen prefers to sleep till 11:00am, is crabby when she wakes up, would rather talk to the dog than you, and isolates herself for hours at a time in her room, glued to her laptop.
-Is she depressed?
-Or just being a normal teenager?
+Your teen prefers to sleep until noon.
+She is crabby when she wakes up, would rather talk to the dog than you.
+She isolates herself in her room for hours at a time.
+Does she have depression?
+Or is this normal teenager behavior?

-It’s perfectly normal for teens to be moody, irritable, overly sensitive and withdrawn.
-After all, this is a developmental period where both their mind and body are growing rapidly.
-But, as a parent witnessing your teenager’s mood rapidly change throughout the week, day, or hour, it’s common to worry that they may be affected by depression.
+It’s perfectly normal for teens to be moody, irritable, overly sensitive, and withdrawn.
+After all, this is a developmental period where both their mind and body are growing rapidly and the changes are physically and mentally taxing.
+But, as a parent witnessing your teenager’s mood swings, it’s common to worry that they may have depression.

-Below are some clues that can help parents differentiate whether your teenager’s mood and behaviors are “normal,” or if your teen is in need of attention from a professional.
+Below are some tips to help you determine whether your teenager’s mood and behaviors are normal or if your teen may need professional help.

 Popular perception is that the teen years are fraught with continual angst and unhappiness—and this can certainly be true for many teenagers.
-But, teens who are not clinically depressed are able to rise above moments of feeling fragile, blue, or helpless.
-They are able to bounce back after a day or so, calling on strengths such as their support network (one or two close friends, family, etc.), an interest in outside activities, an ability to function well at school, or an overall positive sense of self.
+But, teens who are not clinically depressed are able to rise above moments of feeling down.
+They are able to bounce back after a day or so with friends, activities, or perhaps even school.
+The funk passes.

-Depression in the teen years generally starts to show up around age 13 and then peaks between the ages of 16 into the early 20s.
+Depression in the teen years typically starts to show up around age 13 and then peaks between the ages of 16 and the early 20s.
 Identifying depression in young people can be difficult because there is a wide array of symptoms, which can be different from what we see in adults.
-The signs parents need to look out for generally involve changes in mood or behavior, or even physical changes, that suddenly show up and persist in your teen’s life.
+The signs parents need to look out for generally involve sudden and persistent changes in mood or behavior, or even physical changes.
+In particular, be aware of the following behavior changes.

-- Sleeping habits.
-All of my teens would sleep until noon on the weekends if allowed, mainly because their school week is filled to the brim with homework, sports, and school activities.
-But if you notice that your child would rather hole up in bed for the day on the weekends, has irregular sleep patterns you haven’t noticed before, or is taking an unusual number of naps, this could signal depression.
+My teens would choose to sleep until noon on the weekends if allowed.
+But if you notice that your child is in bed all day, has irregular sleep patterns you haven’t noticed before, or is taking an unusual number of naps, this could signal depression.

 Dr. Joan Simeo Munson earned her Ph.D. in Counseling Psychology from the University of Denver.
 She has worked with incarcerated individuals, families, adolescents, and college students in a variety of settings, including county and city jails, community mental health centers, university counseling centers, and hospitals.
 She also has a background in individual, group, and couples counseling.
 Dr. Munson lives in Colorado with her husband and three energetic children.
 She currently has a private practice in Boulder where she sees adults, couples and adolescents.